aces/Loris-MRI/docs/scripts_md/tarchive_validation.md

                the possibility that the tarchive was moved to a different directory

-\-newScanner  : boolean, if set, register new scanners into the database

 \-verbose     : boolean, if set, run the script in verbose mode

 # DESCRIPTION